New York solar rebates and incentives: 2026 guide

 *The VDER tariff is not available to LIPA customers.

 New York doesn't offer any state-specific battery incentives for residential systems.
-However, all batteries above 3 kWh are eligible for the 30% federal tax credit.
 In New York, batteries can help protect you from blackouts and provide more energy independence.

 Learn more about battery incentives and rebates See the complete list of solar companies in New York